xapian/xapian/xapian-applications/omega/docs/postprocessing.rst

   1. **QueryID** - an identifier for each query.
   2. **Query** - text of the query (when the search button is clicked on).
 This field may be empty (e.g. when search button is clicked without any query text entered) in which case **Hits** will also be empty.
-  3. **Hits** - a list of Xapian docid of all documents displayed in the seach results.
+  3. **Hits** - a list of Xapian docid of all documents displayed in the search results.
   4. **Offset** - document number of the first document on the current page of hit list (starting from 0).

   Some example entries in ``search_log``::